Lenovo's Fingerprint Scanner Can Be Bypassed via a Hardcoded Password - Slashdot

 And that's pretty darn high, since Windows 98 is way higher than Windows 10.

-I'm surprised most companies permit this (Score:3, Informative)
+I'm surprised most companies permit this (Score:4, Informative)

 The place where I work prohibits this via IT Policy and disables the fingerprint scanner on all laptops